MrSud0/Morgans/README.md

-Here’s the updated README with the tool renamed to "Morgans," along with instructions for displaying a nice banner when the main script is executed:

----

 # Morgans

 Morgans is a comprehensive toolset designed for processing ODT (OpenDocument Text) files.
 It integrates multiple functionalities, including document generation, encryption, obfuscation, and serving files via a simple HTTP server.
 This tool is ideal for scenarios requiring document manipulation or security-focused operations.